 For more information, see Burial of Human Remains at Sea on the EPA website.

 Scattering ashes by air.
 Federal aviation laws prohibit dropping any objects that might harm people or property.
-The U.S. government does not consider cremains to be hazardous materia, so all should be well so long as you remove the ashes from their container before scattering.
+The U.S. government does not consider cremains to be hazardous material, so all should be well so long as you remove the ashes from their container before scattering.

 To learn about the federal Funeral Rule, which protects consumers in all states, visit the website of the Federal Trade Commission.